AshParker19/42_minishell/docs/documentation.md

 ### Execution
 The executor traverses the ast tree always from **left to right**.
 This ensures that pipes and redirections will always be setup before any command is executed.
 All commands are executed in a child process.
-Exception: Single Builtin cmds (refere to bugs)
+Exception: Single Builtin cmds (refer to bugs)

 All childs will be spawn right after each other (so before the previous child is finished).
 The parent process waits (because of the open pipe fd) until the child process is finished.
 Exception: Heredoc